-The environmental purpose of the AWPF was always tenuous, because it wasn’t created as a result of some newfound concern in the Legislature about protecting important natural ecosystems.
+The environmental focus of the AWPF was always tenuous, because it wasn’t created as a result of some newfound concern in the Legislature about protecting important natural ecosystems.
 It was created as a political strategy to make Arizona’s 1993 proposal to repay the multibillion-dollar debt it owed the federal government for the construction of the Central Arizona Project (CAP) canal system more attractive to the U.S. Bureau of Reclamation (USBR).

 The state’s payment proposal had received criticism from Clinton appointees in the USBR, and also from Rep. George Miller, D-CA, chairman of the Natural Resources Committee of the U.S. House of Representatives.
 Furthermore, Arizona environmentalists were encouraging the USBR to reject it because it proposed to increase subsidies for agricultural water users, and also ignored one of the purposes of the CAP, which was “improving conditions for fish and wildlife,” per the Colorado River Basin Project Act of 1968.
 Environmentalists had also suggested that the CAP financing agreement should include the creation of a trust fund to help pay for projects to restore Arizona’s streams and riparian habitat, and their idea had gained favor in Washington, D.C.

 Subsequently, the Legislature’s passage of HB 2590 in 1994 to create the AWPF was designed to preempt the USBR from mandating an environmental trust fund prescribed by the federal government.
-It was sponsored by state House Speaker Rep. Mark Killian, R-Mesa, a farmer, and the current Director of the Arizona Department of Agriculture.
+It was sponsored by state House Speaker Rep. Mark Killian, R-Mesa, a rancher and farmer, and the current Director of the Arizona Department of Agriculture.

-The bill also created an Arizona Water Protection Fund Commission (AWPFC) to oversee the disbursement of project grants from the AWPF, with administrative support from the Arizona Department of Water Resources.
+The bill also created an Arizona Water Protection Fund Commission (AWPFC) to oversee the disbursement of cost-share project grants from the AWPF, with administrative support from the Arizona Department of Water Resources.
 The Commission consisted of 15 voting members and four non-voting ex-officio members.
 The makeup of the voting members was heavily tilted towards agricultural interests, and included only two riparian habitat specialists.
 Almost all of the voting Commission members were appointed by the Governor or the Legislature.

 The bill, however, did require that the AWPF grants approved by the Commission had to be used for projects that provided “for the continued maintenance of the portion of the river and stream and associated riparian habitat enhanced by the project.”
 And that the projects “directly benefit perennial or intermittent rivers or streams.”